cfcmeireles/pokeapi-master/README.md

 Motivations:
 - I love Pokémon!
 - But more seriously: This was a great project to put my React learnings into practice.
 I also took the opportunity to learn how to use React's testing library to test the application.
-- The end goal remains the same: Learn more!
+- The end goal remains the same: To learn more!